vatsaraj/sunbird.org-docs/developer-docs/installation/developer_installation.md

 |  sunbird_default_channel  | sunbird |   string  |
 |  sunbird_default_tenant   | sunbird |   string  |

-> The initialization of these environmental variables can take place in a common place like in your **.bashrc** or **.bash_profile**
+> In Linux, the initialization of these environmental variables can take place in a common place like in your **.bashrc** or **.bash_profile**

-2. Edit the file **sunbird-portal/src/helpers/environmentVariablesHelper.js** and ensure that the following tokens are set to the values indicated.
+2. Edit the file **sunbird-portal/src/app/helpers/environmentVariablesHelper.js** and ensure that the following tokens are set to the values indicated.
 Enclose all string values within double quotation marks.

 |            Token            |                   Value                              | Data Type |
 |-----------------------------|------------------------------------------------------|-----------|